UH-StudentServices/uh_taxonomy_organisations/README.md

 # University of Helsinki, Organisations

-This is a Drupal 7 module for providing taxonomy vocabulary of organisations of [University of Helsinki](http://www.helsinki.fi).
+Provides taxonomy vocabulary of organisations of [University of Helsinki](http://www.helsinki.fi).

+Drupal 7 module development currently happens in 7.x-1.x branch.
+No Drupal 8 branch so far.

 ## Getting Started
 We encourage you to participate in this open source project.
 Please make Pull